HeliumProject/Reflect/README.md

 History
 =======

 Reflect was initially implemented and was a cornerstone technology for asset persistence within the tools pipeline at Insomniac Games between 2004-2009.
-It was grown from the ground up starting with basic type and member metadata implemented by @lpetre, and was extended and refactored years thereafter by @gorlak, @andyburke, @kramdar, and others to include:
+It was grown from the ground up starting with basic type and member metadata implemented by [lpetre](https://github.com/lpetre), and was extended and refactored years thereafter by [gorlak](https://github.com/gorlak), [andyburke](https://github.com/andyburke), [kramdar](https://github.com/kramdar), and others to include:
 * Thread-safe reference counting
 * Type checking with asserting and throwing casting functions (replacement for dynamic_cast<>)
 * Factory allocation with default value extraction and comparison